franout/CTH_HPC/report/report_ass_03.md

   It is important to remember, that accessing data from different parts of the memory will always take more time than accessing data from cache.

-  In the assignments we looked at techniques like loop unrolling to optimize performance.

 **Alignment and Padding**
   Different types of variables require different amounts of memory.
 Variables should be declared